M66B/FairEmail/FAQ.md

 The errors *...
 BYE Logging out ...*, *...
 Connection reset ...* mean that the email server or something between the email server and the app, for example a router or a firewall (app), actively terminated an existing connection.

 The error *...
-Connection closed by peer ...* might be caused by a not updated Exchange server, see [here](https://blogs.technet.microsoft.com/pki/2010/09/30/sha2-and-windows/) for more information.
+Connection closed by peer ...* means that the email server actively closed the connection.
+This might be caused by a not updated Exchange server, see [here](https://blogs.technet.microsoft.com/pki/2010/09/30/sha2-and-windows/) for more information.

 The errors *...
 Read error ...*, *...
 Write error ...*, *...
 Read timed out ...*, *...
 Broken pipe ...* mean that the email server is not responding anymore or that the internet connection is bad.